 - Add all dry ingredients into a medium bowl and whisk to combine.

 - Stir dry ingredients and mix until thoroughly combined.
 Mix in ½ cup blueberries.
-Tip: If you are using frozen blueberries then, be aware that they leach color, straining your almond flour blueberry muffin batter.
-The trick is to stir them frozen.
+Tip: If you are using frozen blueberries then stir them frozen without thawing.

-- Divide batter evenly into the prepared pan, tap the pan on the counter couple of times (this helps in giving an even top) and place remaining blueberries on top.
+- Divide the batter evenly among the prepared muffin cups.
+Tap the pan gently on the counter a few times to ensure an even top, then sprinkle the remaining blueberries on top.

 - Bake for 30 to 35 minutes or the tops look deep golden brown.
 Place pan on a wire rack and cool completely before removing from pan.